horiciico/Directories/README.md

 # Directories

 A simple Java GUI app that allows the user to navigate the computer’s file system.
+The GUI is built with the AWT library.

 ## Features
 - Navigate folders and files via a GUI
 - Basic file-system browsing

-## Requirements
-- Java (JDK 8+ recommended)

-## Getting started
-1. Clone the repo.
-2. Open the project in your IDE (IntelliJ IDEA / Eclipse / NetBeans).
-3. Build and run the main class.

-## Contributing
-Pull requests are welcome.
-Please open an issue to discuss major changes first.
+- Displays the root and all subfolders of a folder as an indented list

-## License
+## Color meaning
-No license specified.
+- red — root folder
+- green — a folder that is empty *or* requires elevated privileges to open (can’t be expanded further)
+- black — a non-empty, accessible folder
+- blue — a file (can’t be expanded further)

+### Info
+Double-click a folder name to expand it.
+If the folder is accessible and not empty, its subfolders and files will appear below it with indentation.

+This program does **not** modify the file system (it can’t add or delete files); it only displays the existing structure.